 - What to do in the case of an emergency

 Don’t forget to take a copy of your health insurance card with you.
 You should always keep it in your wallet, because you may be asked to show it if you ever need urgent health care.
 You should remember that your parent(s)/guardian(s) will likely be notified every time that the insurance company is billed if you are on their policy.
 If you aren’t covered under their insurance plan, you will probably be able to sign up for your own health insurance through your college.

-Prescription Medicine: It’s important to get your prescription(s) filled before you leave for college.
-If you’ll be far from home, it is a good idea to ask your PCP if you can get extra refills for medicine that you use on a regular basis, such as an inhaler.
+Prescription medicine: It’s important to get your prescription(s) filled before you leave for college.
+If you’ll be far from home, it’s a good idea to ask your PCP if you can get extra refills for medicine that you use on a regular basis, such as an inhaler.
 You should also find out the name and phone number of a pharmacy near your school and figure out how to get refills when you need them.
-If you can’t get refills at a local pharmacy, you may be able to use a mail order prescription system which often sends a three month supply at a time or your parent(s)/guardian(s) may need to mail your refills to you.
-If you have a food allergy, it is extremely important to ensure that you have your epi-pens to take with you.
-You should get two, one to keep in your dorm room and one to carry with you at all times.
+If you can’t get refills at a local pharmacy, you may be able to use a mail order prescription system which often sends a three-month supply at a time or your parent(s)/guardian(s) may need to mail your refills to you.
+If you are treated for an allergy that can cause an anaphylactic reaction, it is extremely important to ensure that you have your epi-pens to take with you to college.
+You should get two, one to keep in your dorm room, one to carry with you at all times.

 First Aid Supplies